nixpulvis/nixpulvis.github.io/_ramblings/2019-01-05-splitting-cats-and-dogs.md

 ```

 Next, we can define the `Dog` spesific tests.
 These are free to do anything
-they'd like with the dog, but shouldn't test `Sustenance` since that's defined
+they'd like with the dog, but shouldn't test `Consumptive` since that's defined
 elsewhere.

 ```ruby